Korean Wedding Traditions

 - Prepare guests with cultural context beforehand

-One American-British couple in Seoul had a full Korean wedding after living there for five years.
-“Our Korean friends cried seeing how seriously we took the traditions.
-My British parents were confused but charmed.
-The hamhahm negotiation with my groomsmen speaking broken Korean?
-Comedy gold,” the groom shared.
+American-British couples in Seoul have had full Korean weddings after living there for years.
+Korean friends cry seeing how seriously they take the traditions.
+British parents are confused but charmed.
+The ham negotiation with groomsmen speaking broken Korean?
+Comedy gold.

 What happens if you can’t bow properly?